 Food and coffee places are available within blocks of the station, and here are a few of my favorites that are within walking distance.

-One of my favorite coffee shops is half a block north of the station, Stone Creek Coffee’s Factory Cafe.
+One of my favorite coffee shops is Stone Creek Coffee’s Factory Cafe, which is half a block from the station.
 It serves brewed coffee, espresso drinks, food, and accessories.

 Various shops and food are .4 miles east, including the Milwaukee Public Market, which offers multiple food vendors, coffee, and more, with indoor and outdoor seating.

-This place works great for solo travelers but is fantastic for groups of travelers because there is something there for almost everyone.
+This place is great for solo travelers and fantastic for groups of travelers because there is something for almost everyone.
 That way, there are fewer arguments.
 There are other places near the Public Market as well.

 Wrap-up